Tag Archives: autism

 tereotyped or repetitive motor movements, use of objects, or speech; Insistence on sameness, inflexible adherence to routines, or ritualized patterns of behavior; Highly restricted, fixated interests that are abnormal in intensity or focus; Hyper- or hypo-reactivity to sensory input.)

-Or to put it in a less deficit-based language: A) may have challenges interpreting and following the same social rules as their neurotypical peers or expressing / responding to emotions in the same ways neurotypical people might and B) strong preferences for predictable routines, specific interests and repetitive movements.
+That is very deficit-based language.
+Here is another way to describe the criteria: A) may have challenges interpreting and following the same social rules and communication styles as their neurotypical peers or expressing / responding to emotions in the same ways that neurotypical people might and B) use repetitive movements, have strong preferences for predictable routines, and intense special interests.
 Reactions to sensory input and external demands may be more intense than typical.

-I really like these images from @neurodivergent_lou that translate the diagnostic criteria / view of autism from the outside into strength-based, empathy building views of what autism feels like from the inside perspective of an autistic person.
+I really like these images from @neurodivergent_lou that translate the diagnostic criteria which view autism from the outside into strength-based, empathy building views of what autism feels like from the inside perspective of an autistic person.

 photocollage_2022102204220351

-About 1 in 44 children is diagnosed with autism.
-Within the diagnostic criteria, there’s a range of behaviors from subtle to blatant, and from minimal impact to major impacts on school and home.
+About 1 in 36 children is diagnosed with autism.
+(1 in 44 adults.)
+Within the diagnostic criteria, there’s a range of behaviors from subtle to extreme, and the impact on school and home ranges from minimal accommodations to major impacts.

 What is a spectrum disorder?